-RULES & REGULATIONS
+RACE RULES & REGULATIONS

-1. RACER RESPONSIBILITIES
+1. RACER RESPONSIBILITIES & CONDITIONS

 2. ENVIRONMENTAL PROTECTION RULES

 - Sleeping along the course is prohibited.
 This is because it will have a large impact on the environment and may also mistakenly lead others to think that you require emergency medical assistance.
-Please manage your physical condition carefully and rest/sleep at the aid stations.

-- Do not throw any garbage along the course.
+- Never throw garbage along the course.

 3. CONSIDERATION FOR OTHERS